idvorkin/idvorkin.github.io/_posts/2016-03-03-the-manager-book.md

 - People have clear understanding of career growth/progression and how their work supports it.
 -->

-- Business Results: Ultimately the team delivers business value for our customers and organization.
+- **Business Results**: Ultimately the team delivers business value for our customers and organization.
 I define success (KPI), and help team understand and deliver it.
-- People Growing in a high performance team: The team is well gelled with team members helping each other.
+- **People Growing in a high performance team**: The team is well gelled with team members helping each other.
 Everyone has growth plans which fit their needs and they are execution them.
-- Engineering Efficiency and Process: Our engineering systems ensure a pit of success where things which can be automated have been, and we have high velocity releases with minimal risk.
+- **Engineering Efficiency and Process**: Our engineering systems ensure a pit of success where things which can be automated have been, and we have high velocity releases with minimal risk.
-- Technical Assets: Are systems are extensible in the ways that support the business.
+- **Technical Assets**: Are systems are extensible in the ways that support the business.
 Our operational burden is minimal (side bar: to help me prioritize I'm on the pages), and our technical debt is applied judiciously (like take debt if you might be able to write off the asset)

 ### How do you describe your job to people outside the industry?